Meaning of life

 The meaning of life is the concept of an individual's life, human life, or existence in general having an inherent significance or a philosophical point.
 There is no consensus on the specifics of such a concept, or whether the concept itself even exists in any objective sense.
 Thinking and discourse on the topic is sought in the English language through questions such as—but not limited to—"What is the meaning of life?", "What is the purpose of existence?", and "Why are we here?".
 There have been many proposed answers to these questions from many different cultural and ideological backgrounds.
 The search for life's meaning has produced much philosophical, scientific, theological, and metaphysical speculation throughout history.
-Different people and cultures believe different things for the answer to this question.
+Different people and cultures believe in different answers to this question.
 Opinions vary on the usefulness of using time and resources in the pursuit of an answer.
 Excessive pondering can be indicative of, or lead to, an existential crisis.

 The meaning of life can be derived from philosophical and religious contemplation of, and scientific inquiries about, existence, social ties, consciousness, and happiness.
 Many other issues are also involved, such as symbolic meaning, ontology, value, purpose, ethics, good and evil, free will, the existence of one or multiple gods, conceptions of God, the soul, and the afterlife.
 Scientific contributions focus primarily on describing related empirical facts about the universe, exploring the context and parameters concerning the "how" of life.
 Science also studies and can provide recommendations for the pursuit of well-being and a related conception of morality.
 An alternative, humanistic approach poses the question, "What is the meaning of my life?"